-- Big Applesauce: There's a combination of this and The Big Rotten Apple: In "Broadway Melody", a rube with aspirations of being a Broadway star (Don) arrives in Manhattan and quickly gains fame, at the expense of his innocence.
+- Big Applesauce: There's a combination of this and The Big Rotten Apple.
+In "Broadway Melody", a rube with aspirations of being a Broadway star (Don) arrives in Manhattan and quickly gains fame, at the expense of his innocence.
 The sequence ends on a hopeful note, with an identical nerd in glasses greeting a tuxedo-clad Don, continuing the cycle.

 - Busby Berkeley Number: Word of God is that "Beautiful Girl" and its accompanying montage is a dig on the Busby Numbers which Gene Kelly and Stanley Donen always hated.

-- Butt Monkey: The diction coach during the number "Moses Supposes" gets basically shoved around by Don and Cosmo.
+- Butt-Monkey: The diction coach during the number "Moses Supposes" gets basically shoved around by Don and Cosmo.
 Still, he's in a better position than Lina's voice coach, who's stuck with a totally hopeless case.
 At least Don and Cosmo have decent voices.

 - Captain Obvious: The man in the "talking picture" demonstration.
-Justified somewhat as he is trying his best to sell a totally new and unknown concept, and even then the party-goers don't quite get the idea at first.Hello.
+Justified as he is trying his best to sell a totally new and unknown concept, and even then the party-goers don't quite get the idea at first."Hello.
 This is a demonstration of a talking picture.
 Notice: it is a picture of me, and I am talking.
-Note how my lips and the sound issuing from them are synchronized together in perfect unison.
+Note how my lips and the sound issuing from them are synchronized together in perfect unison."

-- Career Killer/Creator Killer: Both tropes are In-Universe, as the preview of The Dueling Cavelier is disastrous, and has the potential to wreck the studio and the careers of everyone involved.
+- Creator Killer: In-Universe, the preview of The Dueling Cavalier is disastrous, and has the potential to wreck the studio and the careers of everyone involved.

 - Chandelier Swing: Don's character does one during his climactic fight scene in The Royal Rascal (which is actually, like much of the footage shown of Royal Rascal, from the real-life 1948 version of The Three Musketeers).